Data Management is People Management:

 Abstract

-Archaeological research is inherently collaborative, in that it involves many people coming together to examine a material assemblage of mutual interest by implementing a variety of tools and methods in sequence and in tandem.
-Independent projects establish organizational structures and information systems to help coordinate labour and pool information derived thereof into communal data streams, which can then be applied toward the production and publication of analytical findings.
-However, these information commons are not egalitarian; project communities establish practical expectations for how people in different positions should engage with archaeological information based on their roles.
-Contributing to and extracting from the commons is therefore scaffolded by diverse yet converging commitments to a collective enterprise, which are instilled through participation in a community of practice.
+Archaeological projects establish organizational structures to coordinate labour and information systems to pool the data produced from that labour.
+These data streams can then be applied toward the production and publication of analytical findings.
+However, these information commons that are generated through collective efforts are not egalitarian; project communities establish practical expectations for how people in different positions should engage with archaeological information based on their roles.
+Contributing to and extracting from the commons is therefore scaffolded by a diverse yet converging series of commitments to a collective enterprise, which are instilled through participation in a community of practice.

 Keywords